TheCedarPrince/OldWebsite/index.md

 {: style="text-align: center;"}

 I am a graduate of [Georgia Institute of Technology](https://www.bme.gatech.edu/) with a BS in biomedical engineering.
-While pursuing my BS, I worked as a data information specialist and biomedical informaticist in the [Department of Biomedical Informatics at Emory University](http://www.bmi.emory.edu/) doing research in the areas of computational psychiatry and worked with [The Center for Discovery](https://thecenterfordiscovery.org/) as an engineering consultant to aid in caring for their juvenile neurocognitively diverse population.
+I currently work at [Georgia Tech Research Institute](https://gtri.gatech.edu/) in the Health Emerging and Advanced Technologies division (HEAT-D) as a Health Data Analytics and Informatics Researcher as well as being a Contractor for the [Centers for Disease Control](https://www.cdc.gov/).
-Furthermore, I am an amateur medical anthropologist having worked in rural Guatemala with the National Association for the Practice of Anthropology to examine health systems strengthening and resource constrained environments.
+I am a transplant to Atlanta, Georgia from Upstate New York!

 ### What Am I Passionate About?
 {: style="text-align: center;"}

 Broadly speaking, I am interested in the social determinants of health, resource constrained environments, neurocognitive disabilities, mental health, equitable healthcare, reproducible science, open source science, knowledge management, and education.
-Additionally, as a [practicing Christian](/blog/faith/), I am very interested in the intersection of faith communities and science.
+Additionally, as a [practicing Christian](/faith/), I am very interested in the intersection of faith communities and science.
 More technically, I develop open source scientific software using Julia and Python to analyze medical datasets to produce performant analysis pipelines and visualization schemes.
 I use my [blog](/posts/) to share on my thoughts on anything ranging from programming and knowledge management to academia and best practices.